RealityETH/subjectivocracy/operations.md

     Charlie L1  RealityETH.submitAnswer(gov_question_id, 1, 2000000)
 ```
 Next step:
 * Upgrade question finalizes as 1?
-[Execute an arbitrator removal]
+[Execute a governance change](#execute-a-governance-change)
-* Delist question finalizes as 9?
-[Cancel an arbitrator removal]
+* Delist question finalizes as 0?
+No need to do anything
 * May be contested: [Challenge an arbitration result](#challenge-an-arbitration-or-governance-result)

 ### Propose an urgent governance change